-QUALIFYING EXAMINATION DEPARTMENT OF ANTHROPOLOGY Instructions: Please rate each of the learning objectives and comment on the areas of improvement or detail particular achievements.
-This information will be used for departmental assessment only.
-In order to pass with distinction, a qualifying examination response will demonstrate a capacity for PhD level research, including depth of knowledge of the literature in an anthropological subfield, evidence for self-motivation and independent thought, and the potential to critically and creatively address key problems in the student's areas of interest.
-To receive a Pass with Distinction, the majority of ratings must be ranked as 3.
-Name of Student: ORAL EXAMINATION: Date Exam Held How well was the learning objective satisfied: 1-Unacceptable; 2-Acceptable; 3-Very Good - indicate a number in the rating column for each learning objective.
-The committee should confer on the numerical value of each of the ratings.
-Learning Objectives: Rating: Comments: Communication Presentation Responses to questions Ethical & Responsible Research Treatment of subjects / materials Reduction of risk Critical Thinking Ability to synthesize and analyze data Knowledge & Scholarship Knowledge of wider lit.
-WRITTEN EXAMINATION: How well was the learning objective satisfied: 1-Unacceptable; 2-Acceptable; 3-Very Good - indicate a number in the rating column for each learning objective.
-The committee should confer on the numerical value of each of the ratings.
-Learning Objectives: Rating: Comments: Communication Clarity in writing Ethical & Responsible Research (if incorporated) Critical Thinking Ability to synthesize and analyze data Knowledge & Scholarship Use of wider literature
+QUALIFYING EXAMINATION DEPARTMENT OF ANTHROPOLOGY

+Instructions: Please rate each of the learning objectives and comment on the areas of improvement or detail particular

+achievements.
+This information will be used for departmental

+In order to pass with distinction, a qualifying examination resp

+including depth of knowledge of the literature in an anthropol

+thought, and the potential to critically and creatively address k - -

+Pass with Distinction, the majority of ratings must be ranked a

+Name of Student:

+ORAL EXAMINATION: Date Exam Hel d

+How well was the learning objective satisfied: 1-Unacceptable ; 2-Acceptable; 3 3-Very Good - indicate a number in the rating

+column for each learning objective.
+The committee should con fer on the nume rical value of each of the ratings.

+Learning Objectives: Rating: Comments:

+Communication

+- Presentation

+Responses to questions

+Ethical & Responsible Research

+- Treatment of subjects / materials

+- Reduction of risk

+Critical Thinking

+Ability to synthesize and analyze data

+Knowledge & Scholarship

+- Knowledge of wider lit.

+WRITTEN EXAMINATION:

+How well was the learning objective satisfied: 1-Unacceptable •

+column for each learning objective.
+The committee should con fer on the nume rical value of each of the ratings.

+Learning Objectives: Rating: Comments:

+Communication

+- Clarity in writing

+Ethical & Responsible Research

+- (if incorporated)

+Critical Thinking

+Ability to synthesize and analyze data

+Knowledge & Scholarship

+- Use of wider literature